León Gieco: Biography

 In 1988, Gieco performed in Germany and Austria.
 Back in Argentina he participated in the final concert of the Amnesty International Human Rights Now!
 Tour at River Plate Stadium, with Charly García, Peter Gabriel, Bruce Springsteen, Sting, and others.

 After eight years of touring, Semillas del corazón ("Seeds of the heart") marked his return to the studio in 1989.
-That same year he performed at the Teatro Ópera in Buenos Aires with United States folk legend Pete Seeger.
+That same year he performed at the Teatro Ópera in Buenos Aires with the American folk legend Pete Seeger.
 The following year, Seeger asked him to join a tour that took him to Washington, D.C., Boston and New York City.
 There he played with David Byrne, whom he had met in Buenos Aires shortly before.

 In 1992, he played with Milton Nascimento, Mercedes Sosa, Os Paralamas do Sucesso, Gilberto Gil and Rubén Rada at the inauguration of the Latin American Parliament in São Paulo.
 In 1997 he participated in the memorial concert for the Mothers of the Plaza de Mayo, with bands such as Divididos, La Renga, Los Piojos, and Attaque 77.

 Gieco began his most recent national tour for social justice, Mundo Alas, in 2007.
 Argentine musicians, dancers, singers, and painters, all with disabilities, performed alongside Gieco, expressing their unique talents and communicating with audiences.
 He gave these artists the opportunity to live out their dreams as he does.
 Gieco created a documentary from the road tour which was produced in March, 2009.
 The film features rock music, folk music, and tango, along with Gieco's original hits.

 During his stop in Buenos Aires on his 2013 Wrecking Ball World Tour, Bruce Springsteen filmed a video for a solo acoustic performance of "Sólo le Pido a Dios".

+In 2020, he was sentenced to pay a large sum of money for having been sent in an unjustified and discriminatory manner to "Bebe" Carrizo, who had been employed for more than 30 years.
+The worker accused Gieco of having been marginalized from a European tour because this continent "is desired by a poor black man from Catamarca," who must "conform with Latin America."
+The court sentenced Gieco to pay Carrizo the sum of 278,499.46 pesos more than the interest for the last four years.
+The application initiated by Bebe Carrizo in March 2009 included a claim of 1.3 million pesos for the claim that she was the victim of an “unjustified and discriminatory complaint.”
+After an exchange of telegrams, Carrizo was fired because Gieco did not take him on the tour that was to begin on October 1, 2008.